Green Buildings Construction Materials Trading License in Dubai

 Licensing and Compliance Requirements

-Traders operating under this licence must ensure that the materials they trade comply with relevant UAE standards, including those set by the Emirates Authority for Standardisation and Metrology (ESMA).
+Traders operating under this license must ensure that the materials they trade comply with relevant UAE standards, including those set by the Emirates Authority for Standardisation and Metrology (ESMA).
 Products marketed as green or sustainable may also need to carry recognised eco-certifications such as LEED-compliant ratings or equivalent international standards.

 Businesses should also maintain proper customs documentation for all imports and exports, particularly when re-exporting through Jebel Ali to third-country markets.
 Adherence to Dubai Municipality's Green Building Regulations ensures that locally supplied materials meet the specifications required by contractors and developers.